The IT industry is moving at a skyrocketing speed, riding high on technology innovation on one side and business transformation on the other.

 The digital trend across organizations of all sizes is taking the industry to the next level, making infrastructure the center of focus.

 These outages could be the result of manmade or natural disasters.
-While manmade disasters lie in the purview of humans, natural disasters are unexpected and can happen any time.
+While manmade disasters lie in the purview of humans, natural disasters are unexpected and can happen at any time.

 “Unfortunately, along with this growth and change, a less optimistic, yet alarmingly increasing phenomenon continues to affect data centers: climate change,” the institute said in a statement.